luca31/HTTP-requests-exercises/README.md

   - Open the directory extracted from the zip using the terminal: `cd/path/master`
   - Write the command `node app.js`

-Once you have completed all the steps, open the browser on page 127.0.0.1:8080 or localhost: 8080 for instructions.
+Once you have completed all the steps, open the browser on page [http://127.0.0.1:8080](http://127.0.0.1:8080) or [http://localhost:8080](http://localhost:8080) for instructions.
 There is also an example python file containing the solution of the first exercise.
 To lock the server, press the `CTRL / control` + `C` key combination on the terminal page.

 Note that once the hosting has been activated it will be necessary to open a new terminal page in case you want to execute further commands.